 While color is sometimes a good indicator, internal temperature with an instant-read thermometer is more accurate.

 A potato is 210° internally when done.
 Cook’s Illustrated recommends 205° to 212°.
 Potatoes are very forgiving, so a little over is better than under.
-To me, 200° is usually ok, but 190° is not done.
+To me, 200° is usually okay, but 190° is not done.

 You don't have to use a dipping sauce, but kids love to dip.
 If you have a favorite dipping sauce, use it.